-Traditionally, the sunflower has been used for ornamental purposes only but is now being grown extensively for commercial purposes in the west.
+Traditionally, sunflowers have been used for ornamental purposes only but is now being grown extensively for commercial purposes in the west.
 The seed contains an edible oil used in cooking and food processing and industrial applications such as biofuel production.

 Thanks to a fortuitous experiment, the soothing and nourishing effects sunflower oil has on the skin and hair were discovered.
 Based on this discovery, manufacturers have since been exploring how to create new cosmetic products containing natural ingredients.
 Today, sunflower oil is widely used in face care products.
 However, this product isn’t just for people with oily skin.
 The oil is now recognized as an alternative to traditional oils extracted from avocado, olive, or almond plants.